 The 2008 to 2012 National Invasive Species Management Plan called for the development of risk screening processes to evaluate the invasiveness of terrestrial and aquatic nonnative wildlife moving in trade.
 The Service developed ecological risk screening in response to this charge and has conducted an initial scan of tens of thousands of species, including 33,500 fish species from Fishbase alone.
 Based on evidence and expert opinion, the Service utilized history of invasion and anticipated harm to select approximately 1,725 species from the initial scan for further risk assessment through Ecological Risk Screening Summaries (ERSSs).
 Species posing broad risks to the United States were prioritized over species with expected localized or regional impacts.

 The Service developed the ERSSs efficiently by using international databases, scientific literature, and a climate model.
 The climate model matches the basic climate requirements (temperature and precipitation) of a species in its native and known invasive ranges with similar climates in the United States to assess risk of establishment.
+The process is the same for species native to part of the United States, but also established in other parts of the United States outside their native range.
 The result provides an approximate geographic range in the United States where the climate is similar to where the species survives elsewhere; this is referred to as the species’ “climate match.”
 The Service has developed and peer reviewed a climate-matching program called the Risk Assessment Mapping Program or RAMP3 to conduct these climate matches.

 We also obtain information on where the species has spread to other parts of the world outside of its native range and if it has established and caused harm there.
 We obtain information on what harm the species causes outside of its native range, such as the ability to outcompete native animals for food and rearing habitat, impacts to water quality, or the ability to spread pathogens that cause disease.
 We call this the species’ “history of invasiveness.”